 Charmoula (a.k.a. chermoula) is an all-purpose North African herb paste used as a marinade, a sauce for meat, couscous or pasta, relish, dip, or as a spread on pita bread.
 There are many different ways to prepare charmoula.
 Some are raw, some cooked, some coarsely chopped, some pureed.

 There are five components to charmoula: olive oil, greens (usually cilantro or flat leaf parsley), acid (lemon juice or vinegar), aromatics (garlic, onions, shallots, leeks), and spices (such as ras el hanout).

-2) Cut the lemons in half and squeeze out the juice into a separate bowl.
+- Cut the zested lemon and the intact lemon in half and squeeze out the juice into a separate bowl.
 Then strain it into the bowl with the zest.

 - Chop the greens finely and add to the bowl.
 Add the rest of the ingredients to the bowl and stir.
 If you wish, you can add the whole thing to a food processor and puree it until smooth.